r0x0r/pywebview/README.md

 - `webview.load_url(url, uid='master')`
     Load a new URL into the specified WebView window.

-- `webview.load_html(content, uid='master')`
+- `webview.load_html(content, base_uri=base_uri(), uid='master')`
     Load HTML content into the specified WebView window.
 Base URL for resolving relative URLs is set to the directory the program is launched from.
+Note that you cannot use hashbang anchors when load
+    HTML using function.

 - `webview.load_css(css, uid='master')`
     Load CSS into the specified WebView window.